Blackadder: Pilot episode

-The Blackadder pilot was shot but never broadcast on terrestrial TV in the UK (although some scenes were shown in the 25th anniversary special Blackadder Rides Again).
+A pilot episode of The Black Adder was shot in 1982, but was never broadcast on TV until 15 June 2023, when it was shown as part of an 80-minute UKTV Gold documentary titled Blackadder: The Lost Pilot, hosted by Sir Tony Robinson and featuring interviews with Ben Elton and Richard Curtis.
+Prior to this, only brief clips had been seen in the 2008 25th anniversary documentary Blackadder Rides Again, shown on BBC1.
 One notable difference in the pilot, as in many pilots, is the casting.
 Baldrick is played not by Tony Robinson, but by Philip Fox.
 Another significant difference is that the character of Prince Edmund presented in the pilot is much closer to the intelligent, conniving Blackadder of the later series than the snivelling, weak buffoon of the original.
-Set in the year 1582, the script of the pilot is roughly the same as the episode "Born to Be King", albeit with some different jokes, with some lines appearing in other episodes of the series.
+Set in the year 1582, the script of the pilot is roughly the same as the episode "Born to Be King", albeit with some different jokes and some lines appearing in other episodes of the series.

 Blackadder: The Cavalier Years

 This special, set in the English Civil War, was shown as part of Comic Relief's Red Nose Day on Friday 5 February 1988.
 The 15-minute episode is set in November 1648, during the last days of the Civil War.
-Sir Edmund Blackadder and his servant, Baldrick, are the last two men loyal to the defeated King Charles I of England (played by Stephen Fry, portrayed as a soft-spoken, ineffective, naive character, with the voice and mannerisms of Charles I's namesake, the then Prince of Wales (now King Charles III).
-However, due to a misunderstanding between Oliver Cromwell (guest-star Warren Clarke) and Baldrick, the King is arrested and sent to the Tower of London.
+Sir Edmund Blackadder and his servant, Baldrick, are the last two men loyal to the defeated King Charles I of England (played by Stephen Fry), portrayed as a soft-spoken, ineffective, naive character, with the voice and mannerisms of Charles I's namesake, the then Prince of Wales (now Charles III).
+However, owing to a misunderstanding between Oliver Cromwell (guest-star Warren Clarke) and Baldrick, the King is arrested and sent to the Tower of London.
 The rest of the episode revolves around Blackadder's attempts to save the King as well as improve his own standing.